-It’s update time for IK Multimedia’s iRig Keys MIDI keyboard controller range, with two second-generation models landing today.
+It’s update time for IK Multimedia’s iRig Keys MIDI keyboard range, with two second-generation models landing today.

 Each of these has 37 velocity-sensitive keys, the, ahem, 'key difference' being that, on the standard iRig Keys 2, these are of the mini type, while on the iRig Keys 2 Pro, they’re full-size.